 My anger returned, flooding my face with color.
 "What?!"
 I cried, outraged.

 "Are you all right?"
 Kip asked me.

 I furrowed my brow.
-"Yeah, but that guy looked just like my neighbor back home, Lucas..."
+"Yeah, but that guy looked just like my friend back home, Lucas..."

 "That's Prince Luciano Barbosa of the Garadium Kingdom," Kip explained.
 "He seems to be really testy lately..."

-I had begun to notice the uncanny pattern that all of the princes I'd met so far looked like my fellow classmates.
+I had begun to notice the uncanny pattern that all of the princes I'd met so far looked like guys who went to my school.
 I wonder who else is here?
 Then I saw a prince with shaggy purple hair and glasses standing by himself in the corner of the room."He looks like Keith!"